KCWI-TV

-KCWI-TV (channel 23) is a television station licensed to Ames, Iowa, United States, serving as the CW affiliate for the Des Moines area.
-It is owned by Tegna Inc. alongside ABC affiliate WOI-DT (channel 5), also licensed to Ames.
-The two stations share studios on Westown Parkway in West Des Moines; KCWI-TV's transmitter is located in Alleman, Iowa.
+KCWI-TV (channel 23) is a television station licensed to Ames, Iowa, United States, serving as the CW outlet for the Des Moines area.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside ABC affiliate WOI-DT (channel 5); Nexstar also owns NBC affiliate WHO-DT (channel 13).
+KCWI-TV and WOI-DT share studios on Westown Parkway in West Des Moines; KCWI-TV's transmitter is located in Alleman, Iowa.